 Time Magazine reports:

 Trees use water, but they can also spread leaf matter and nutrients that restore soil health so that the soil saves water and prevents rare rainfall just washing away.
 In Senegal, the village wells are filling up again, all due to the Great Green Wall!

 As the Wiki says: A main component of desert greening is the planting of trees.
 Trees store water, raise water from underlying aquifers, reduce evaporation after a rain, attract animals (and thereby fertility through feces), and they can cause more rain to fall (by temperature reduction and other effects), if the planted area is large enough.

-5. The Great Green wall of China
+6. The Great Green wall of China – water is a problem